 Despite ongoing investments, massive amounts of data and always emerging technologies, companies still struggle to wring value from data.

-A decade after Tom Davenport published his transitional Harvard Business Review article “Competing on Analytics,” which catapulted sophisticated data analysis into the limelight, the promise of analytics seems not to have fully lived up to the hype.
+More than a decade after Tom Davenport published his transitional Harvard Business Review article “Competing on Analytics,” which catapulted sophisticated data analysis into the limelight, the promise of analytics seems not to have fully lived up to the hype.
 While corporate spending on business analytics has more than doubled since 2006, the competitive advantage many companies say they receive is on the decline.
 Is there a way to remedy that situation?

 Here are five ways you can rethink your approach to analytics.